 Are you interested in knowing more about what the RDC Makerspace has to offer?

-Located in room 2006F on the second floor of the RDC Library Information Common, the Makerspace is home to a variety of low-tech and high-tech software and equipment including crafts, a button maker, 3D printers, a laser machine, computers, a Cricut Explore Air (vinyl cutter), a sewing machine, a soundproof studio equipped a green screen, and more.
+Located in room 2006F on the second floor of the RDC Library, the Makerspace is home to a variety of low-tech and high-tech software and equipment including crafts, a button maker, 3D printers, a laser machine, computers, a Cricut Explore Air (vinyl cutter), a sewing machine, a soundproof studio equipped a green screen, and more.

 Tours of the Makerspace can last from 30 to 90 minutes and include an overview that provides participants a general idea of some of the projects that can be created in the space, who can use the space, and requirements to use specific equipment.
 If there is a specific topic or area that your group would like us to focus on, please indicate that in the form and we will try to accommodate this request.